 A time must be specified for reminder calls.
 If you have selected the visual signal, you do not have to specify the time.

 Deactivating anniversaries

+- ↓ ↓ ↓ (Select entry)

-View Edit Press the display keys one after
+- View Edit Press the display keys one after the other.

-the other.

-Scroll to the Anniversary: line.
+- Scroll to the Anniversary: line.

-Select Off.
+- Select Off.

+- Save Press the display key.

 Anniversary reminder call